AP Exclusive: 'Sesame Street' debuts Asian American muppet

 “It sparks curiosity and early understanding of the diversity of our community, the beauty in the diversity of our community,” Leung said.

-Ji-Young will be heavily present throughout the new season, Stallings reassured.
+Ji-Young will be heavily present throughout the show’s 53rd season next year, Stallings reassured.
 She also won’t just be utilized for content related to racial justice.
 She will pop up in various digital programs, live-action and animated.

 As the new kid on the street, Ji-Young is looking forward to showing her friends and neighbors aspects of Korean culture such as the food.
 She loves cooking dishes like tteokbokki (chewy rice cakes) with her halmoni (grandmother).
 And she already has one “Sesame Street” friend who wants a sample.